HEP-FCC/FCCAnalyses/README.md

 Getting Started
 ============
-In order to use ROOT dataframe for the analyses, the dictionary with the analyzers needs to be built and put into  `LD_LIBRARY_PATH` (this happens in `setup_lcg.sh`)
+In order to use ROOT dataframe for the analyses, the dictionary with the analyzers needs to be built and put into  `LD_LIBRARY_PATH` (this happens in `setup.sh`)

 ```
 source ./setup.sh